YegDevLikeBoss/cips-converter-pp/README.md

-# uwp photo converter and editior
+# **About**
-# PNG IO ang BMP input based on "lodepng" library
+**This is UWP photo converter (and in future editior)** PNG IO ang BMP input is currently based on "lodepng" library, but my own PNG (and probably FLIF in future) library is under rapid development.

-# UWP UI for windows 10
+UWP UI for windows 10 will be created.

-# Processing algorythm based on "cips2ed" book and library
+Image processing algorythm will be based, but not limited, on "cips2ed" book.